Carlos Severe Marcelin Biography

 The bands second rock opera, Strange Divinity (2019) also took around 5 years to run its course.
 This time around the same writing team as Toy Room got together and focused on telling the story as a film, Once again, there is no narrative (that would make it a musical).
 Testing new waters in experimental film, a piece of technology known as the C-Nitizer allows the user, Otto Von Grunberg, to pre-view the various futures that are possible based on the decision they make in the moment.
 This multi-verse themed story gets to the most essential questions about the nature of the human condition.
 Orbs, Goddesses, Demigods and Mortals spin a quantum tale as Jason Wesley Turner returns to the collaborations as the main character, Otto Von Grunberg.
 Besides the “multi-verse” editing technique that displays future outcomes together on the screen in real-time and shows how Otto picks one, the use of black and white footage for all that is mundane and in the realm of the mortals, is sharply contracted with the wild colors and rich overlaps used to represent the realm of the Goddesses and Orbs.

-A 2013 collaboration produced by Carlos Severe Marcelin and which included a few shining stars in the local musicians community, some remote submissions (including a guitar solo for Immigrant Song from Paul Masvidal of Cynic (and Death) fame) and a the mostly untrained backing singers known as the the Valkyrie Choral Ensemble recorded Led Zeppelin III as a tribute to one of their favorite rock bands.
-In addition to the studio album and true to form, the band performed the album in its entirety, including bonus material, live once and produced a live video of the event.
+A 2013 collaboration produced by me and included local musicians, some remote submissions (including a guitar solo for Immigrant Song from Paul Masvidal of Cynic (and Death) fame) and the backing singers dubbed the Valkyrie Choral Ensemble.
+This rag-tag team recorded Led Zeppelin III as a tribute to one of our favorite rock bands.
+In addition to the studio album and true to form, we performed the album in its entirety, including bonus material, live once and there’s a live video of the event.

 MUSICAL TRAVELMENTARY SERIES

-“The Traveling Tomato” is an ongoing series produced by Carlos and featuring Sally Tomato and Carlos as they explore and compose around this great planet, with original soundtracks written by Carlos, where Sally and Carlos learn about far away lands and even try to teach us a thing or two along the way.
-What is referred to as a “Musical Travelmentary” series has visited Area 51, Wales, Stonehenge, New Orleans, Turkey, Panama, Mexico, Greece and various areas in Oregon including its covered Bridges, caves and light houses,
+“The Traveling Tomato” is an ongoing series produced by me and featuring Sally Tomato and myself as we explore and compose around this great planet.
+With original soundtracks written by me, Sally and I learn about far away lands and even try to teach us a thing or two along the way.
+What is referred to as a “Musical Travelmentary” series has visited Area 51, Wales, Stonehenge, New Orleans, Turkey, Panama, Mexico, Greece and various areas in Oregon including its covered Bridges, caves and light houses.

 THE ACOUSTIC EPS

-Sally Tomato’s intimate debut “Soup” (2001) and “One Night” (2011) compliment CSMs solo debut “The Instrument Cried, Play Me” (2008) as 3 acoustic guitar driven albums that strip away all of the ornaments and give a raw feel for what’s at work here.
-Carlos and Sally have a strange way of writing songs on the fly, both musically and lyrically, and these two Sally Tomato EPs contain many such versions of what started as happy accidents.
+Sally Tomato’s intimate debut “Soup” (2001) and “One Night” (2011) compliment CSMs (me, Carlos Severe Marcelin) solo debut “The Instrument Cried, Play Me” (2008) as 3 acoustic guitar driven albums that strip away all of the ornaments and give a raw feel for what’s going on.
+As an interesting side-note, Carlos and Sally occasionally will write songs on the fly, and the two Sally Tomato EPs contain many songs that were originally written in this fashion.

 THE COVID YEARS